Learn more about scholarships available to new and current graduate students.

 - not be receiving a full-tuition scholarship for 2020-2021,

-- be enrolled at least half-time at UM-Dearborn during the semester(s) for which the scholarship is used, unless otherwise noted in the scholarship description (scholarships may be pro-rated for less than full-time enrollment).
+- be enrolled at least half-time at the University of Michigan-Dearborn during the semester(s) for which the scholarship is used, unless otherwise noted in the scholarship description (scholarships may be pro-rated for less than full-time enrollment).

 If you are an Applicant or Scholarship Administrator, please sign in using your Login and password.
 If you need help with your Login or password, please visit this page on trouble signing in.

 The scholarships in the Current Student Scholarship Program are made available through the generous gifts of private donors and alumni of the University of Michigan-Dearborn.